CYZeusX/Tetris/README.md

 > [!TIP]
 > ### * Incommensurably Innovative Features
     - able to play on both orientation    >> potrait | landscape
+    - blocks can be emojis, letters, symbols, or even sentence(NOT Recommended)!
-    - can change the blocks of the game   >> because the blocks formed with symbols
+    - can change the blocks of the game   >> because the blocks formed with symbols (String)
+    - can change the particles of the background  >> because the background forms with symbols (char)
     - has shoulder buttons, can use index figers to rotate blocks

 ### Purpose
     it is totally for personal uses